-41. Section 30(c) is subject to the public interest test required by section 2(1)(b) of FOISA.
-As the Commissioner has found that the exemption in section 30(c) was correctly applied to the withheld information, he is now therefore required to consider whether, in all the circumstances of the case, the public interest in disclosing that information is outweighed by the public interest in maintaining the exemption.
+48. Section 30(c) is subject to the public interest test required by section 2(1)(b) of FOISA.
+As the Commissioner has found that the exemption in section 30(c) was correctly applied to some of the withheld information in this case (i.e. the total fee paid to date), he is now therefore required to consider whether, in all the circumstances of the case, the public interest in disclosing that information is outweighed by the public interest in maintaining the exemption.